fibo/strict-mode/README.md

 * require a big effort
 * be error proning
-* make complain jshint
+* make complain linters (like eslint, jshint, etc.)
 * be a problem when concatenating files

 On the other hand the [use-strict] package solution is too invasive, cause it applies strictness to **all** future modules loaded.

 ## Use case